FOREX-Dollar steadies after one-two punch from Aussie, Chinese yuan

 "The market I think is a bit more reasonable now with its expectations for rate hikes by the BoE," said Joseph Capurso, head of international and sustainable economics at Commonwealth Bank of Australia.

-The euro EUR=EBS was last up 0.1% on the day at $1.121, as investors looked to next week's European Central Bank (ECB) policy meeting.
+The euro EUR=EBS was last flat on the day at $1.120, as investors looked towards next week's European Central Bank (ECB) policy meeting.

 World FX rates https://tmsnrt.rs/2RBWI5E